Image

 This award is judged on a company’s gross revenue, employee and compensation expenditure growth and how the company has faced challenges.
 They lead by example and find new and inventive ways to reach and engage their workforce.
 They support their employees, grow their employees, and most importantly, listen to them.
 Through these practices their business succeeds in showing how their sales increased over a two-year period and how their management structure, work environment, along with their products and/or services led to their company’s growth.

-• Nextrio Innovation
+• IT Solutions Innovation

 From professional culture to products and services – innovation multiplies the inertia of growth.
 Sometimes that energy can be scary and uncertain – propelling you into uncharted waters without a compass or a flashlight.
 Other times it brings breakthroughs and exhilaration.
 Always, innovation moves you from where you used to be to someplace in the future.
 This award honors businesses who are catalytic, innovative, maybe even scare themselves, all while moving forward.

-• Tech Parks Arizona Start Up of the Year
+• Tech Parks Arizona Startup of the Year

 The Startup of the Year winner will demonstrate a high level of entrepreneurial spirit, leadership, perseverance, innovation, creativity and determination.
 To be considered startup teams must show that their venture solves a true problem for a group of customers.
 They may have a tangible product, technology or customer service system.
 Moreover, they will show how their innovation contributes to the community and has or will have an impact worldwide.